anthonymartz17/sliding-window-presentation/README.md

 // 4 + 7 + 3 represents subarray => [4,3,2]
 ```

-4. Identifying the subarrays: When "i" first become equal to the given subarray size, we know we are at the first subarray, so calculate the average for the current subarray. since from now on i will also be greater than the given size, every iteration afterwards, will be a new subarray, where the new last element of the subarray will be the current element we add in step 3.
+4. Identifying the subarrays: When "i" first becomes equal to the given subarray size - 1, we know that  we are at the first subarray.
+This means that we can now calculate the average for the current subarray.
+From that moment on, 'i' will be greater than the given size, so that means that at every iteration, we will be getting a  new subarray formed,(in combination with step 6), where the new last element of the subarray will be the current element we add in step 3.

 ```js
 if (i >= k - 1) {  //* key concept of the technique *